 Taste Of The Wild – Grain-Free Puppy Food

 Taste Of The Wild for puppies is a grain-free dog food that has fresh salmon as its primary protein source.
 It has a smaller kibble that is perfect for a Shih Tzu puppy.
-The ingredients in this food are from sustainable sources is doesn’t contain any grain, wheat, corn or any other “filler”.
+The ingredients in this food are from sustainable sources is doesn’t contain any grain, wheat, corn, or any other “filler”.
 It is a highly digestible food with added vitamins and minerals giving your puppy all the nutrients they need to stay healthy.
 It’s a family own business located in the USA.

 - Fresh salmon protein source.

-- Small kibble perfect for Shih Tzu.
+- Small kibble is perfect for Shih Tzu.

 - Ingredients from sustainable sources.

-- Contains no wheat, corn or other fillers.
+- Contains no wheat, corn, or other fillers.